jensrossbach/esphome-luxtronik-v1/README.md

 > [!TIP]
 > In principle, both an ESP8266 and an ESP32 can be used.
 The latter is more suitable as it has several hardware UARTs.
 The ESP8266, on the other hand, only has a single bi-directional hardware UART, which is used by default for logging via USB.
 When using an ESP8266, you must therefore either do without USB logging or use software UART (which is less reliable).

-The Luxtronik heating control unit provides an RS-232 interface which can be used to retrieve various data of the heat pump.
-The ESP microcontroller cannot be directly connected to the RS-232 interface due to different voltage levels.
+The ESP microcontroller cannot be directly connected to the RS-232 interface of the Luxtronik heating control unit due to different voltage levels.
 Instead, a MAX3232 RS-232 line driver/receiver is needed in order to convert between the different voltage levels on Luxtronik and microcontroller side.
 There are ready-to-use serial to TTL converter modules equipped with a MAX3232 IC and a DE-9 connector available.
 On the RS-232 side, these modules have a (usually female) DE-9 connector (having only GND, RX and TX pins connected) and on the TTL side, they have 4 pins - VCC and GND for powering the chip as well as RX and TX for the data transfer.
 Those pins must be connected to appropriate pins of the microcontroller.
 The following breadboard schematic shows an example test setup using an ESP32 NodeMCU development board as microcontroller.

 > [!IMPORTANT]
 > Connect the VCC pin to the **3V3 pin** of the ESP microcontroller and **not** to the 5V pin.
 This ensures that the RX and TX pins also have a voltage level of 3.3V and the GPIO pins of the microcontroller don't get damaged.